Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Defenses to Vehicular Manslaughter Cases

 If you are facing vehicular manslaughter charges, you may feel like there is no way out.
-The charges are serious and they can carry harsh penalties.
+Keep in mind that this is a serious offense that can carry harsh penalties.
 If convicted, you could face nearly three decades in prison.
-However, a skilled Tallahassee criminal lawyer can help establish a defense to the charges.
+However, there may be help available to you.
+By consulting with a Tallahassee defense attorney, you can discuss if any of the following defenses apply to your vehicular manslaughter case:

-The prosecutor also may attempt to use blood results used by the hospital as part of emergency medical treatment.
+If your vehicular homicide case involved DUI blood testing, the prosecutor may attempt to use the blood results from the hospital as part of emergency medical treatment.
 Cases involving the death or serious bodily injury of another person rarely involve a urine or breath test.
-An experienced attorney can fight to get evidence thrown out if it was not acquired legally.
+An experienced attorney can fight to get this evidence thrown out if it is not acquired legally.

-For vehicular homicide cases, the accident report privilege also plays an important role because the suspect’s statements may not be admissible if the officer does not make it clear the statements are part of a “criminal investigation” and not the “accident investigation.”
+Additionally in vehicular homicide cases, the accident report privilege codified under Florida Statute Section 316.066(4) can also play an important role.
+The defendant’s statements may not be admissible if the officer did not make it clear that the statements are part of a “criminal investigation” and not the “accident investigation.”

 Back to top